Alluxio/alluxio/docs/en/compute/Tensorflow.md

 ## Examples: Image Recognition

+### Preparing training data

 If the training data is already in a remote data storage, you can mount it as a folder under the Alluxio `/training-data` directory.
 Those data will be visible to the applications running on local `/mnt/fuse/`.

-For example, we suppose the ImageNet data is stored in an S3 bucket `s3a://alluxio-tensorflow-imagenet/` We can mount it into path `/training-data/imagenet` by running:
+Suppose the ImageNet data is stored in an S3 bucket `s3a://alluxio-tensorflow-imagenet/`.
+Run the following command to mount this S3 bucket to Alluxio path `/training-data/imagenet`:

 ```bash
 $ ./bin/alluxio fs mount /training-data/imagenet/ s3a://alluxio-tensorflow-imagenet/ --option aws.accessKeyID=<ACCESS_KEY_ID> --option aws.secretKey=<SECRET_KEY>